 Read over your work, check for spelling and grammatical errors.
 If you can’t proofread your own work (and many can’t!), then get someone to do it for you!

-- Grammarly – Grammarly will check your spelling, grammar and also will check your work to ensure it is totally unique online.
-If you accept any guests articles on your blog to build your content, you can also use Grammarly to ensure it is not plagiarised, which unfortunately is a real problem in the blogging world.
+One tool that might help you is Grammarly.
+Grammarly will check your spelling, grammar and also will check your work to ensure it is totally unique online.
+If you accept any guest articles on your blog to build your content, you can also use Grammarly to ensure it is not plagiarised, which unfortunately is a real problem in the blogging world.

 Use SEO (Search Engine Optimisation)